Boston College vs Nebraska Prediction — AI Finds CAN'T MISS CFB Lines & Props (Dec 28)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over mountains of data from every simulation between the Eagles and Cornhuskers and using recursive machine learning and impressive AI to analyze the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every angle between the Eagles and Cornhuskers and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the linear correlation of factor human bettors often put on Boston College’s strength factors between a Eagles team going up against a possibly tired Cornhuskers team.
-In reality, the true game analytics might reflect a slight lean against one Vegas line specifically.
+Interestingly enough, the data has been most fixated on the growing factor knucklehead sportsbettors often put on Nebraska’s strength factors between a Eagles team going up against a possibly strong Cornhuskers team.
+In reality, the true game analytics might reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.